Synbols: Probing Learning Algorithms with Synthetic Datasets: Experiments

 {\bf Methodology:} We generate 5 datasets consisting of $128 \times 128$ images with a varying number of floating English letters on a shaded background.
 With probability $0.7$, a letter is generated as `a', otherwise, a letter is uniformly sampled from the remaining English letters.
 We use mean absolute error (MAE) and grid average mean absolute error (GAME)~\citep{Guerrero2015ExtremelyOV} to measure how well the methods can count and localize symbol `a'.
 We first generate a dataset with symbols of \textbf{Fixed Scale} and of \textbf{Variable Scale} where the number of symbols in each image is uniformly sampled between 3 and 10.
 These two datasets are further separated into \textbf{Non-Overlapping} and \textbf{Overlapping} subsets where images are said to overlap when the masks of any two symbols have at least one pixel that coincides.
 The \textbf{Variable Scale} dataset is used to evaluate the sensitivity of the methods to scaling where $\operatorname{scale} \sim 0.1 e^{0.5 \epsilon}$, and $\epsilon \sim \mathcal{N}(0,1)$, whereas the \textbf{Overlapping} dataset is used to evaluate how well the counting method performs under occlusions.
 The fifth dataset is \textbf{Crowded}, which evaluates the model's ability to count with a large density of objects in an image.
 It consists of images where the number of symbols, all with the same scale, is uniformly sampled between 30 and 50.
 Sample images from all datasets are shown in Sec.~\ref{ax:counting}.

 {\bf Discussion:} Table~\ref{tab:instance_counting} reports the results of FCN8-D and FCN8-L, which are FCN8 trained with the density-based loss function~\cite{lempitsky2010learning} and the LCFCN loss function, respectively.
-For \textbf{Fixed Scale} and \textbf{Variable Scale}, the MAE and GAME results show that FCN8-L consistently outperforms FCN8-D. However, the gap between the results is smaller for \textbf{Fixed Scale}.
-This can be explained by the fact that FCN8-D uses a fixed size Gaussian kernel which assumes a fixed size and shape of the objects, allowing it to perform better for \textbf{Fixed Scale} than \textbf{Variable Scale}.
-FCN8-L has significantly better localization since it explicitly localizes the objects before counting them.
-Further, the performance of both methods degrades significantly when overlapping between symbols exists, which suggests room for improvement under occlusion.
+For \textbf{Fixed Scale} and \textbf{Variable Scale}, the MAE and GAME results show that FCN8-L consistently outperforms FCN8-D when there is no overlapping.
+However, for setups with overlapping, FCN8-D's results are not affected much whereas the FCN8-L results degrade significantly.
+The reason is that separating overlapping objects is difficult when using a segmentation output instead a density map.
+On the other hand, FCN8-L has significantly better localization since it explicitly localizes the objects before counting them.
 For the \textbf{Crowded} dataset, the heavy occlusions make FCN8-L not train well at all.
-In this setup, density-based methods such as FCN8-D are clear winners as they do not require localizing individual objects before counting them.
+In this setup, density-based methods such as FCN8-D are clear winners for the MAE score as they do not require localizing individual objects before counting them.
+However, FCN8-L still outperforms FCN8-D in localization.
+This result suggests that density methods tend to output large density maps to get the count right as it is optimized for counting rather than localization.